Pabitra-33/Calculator/README.md

 # Calculator

-Creating a simple calculator using Java AWT and Swing, involves creating a graphical user interface (GUI) with number buttons, operator buttons, a text field to display input and result, and clear and equals buttons.
+Creating a simple calculator using Java AWT and Swing, involves creating a graphical user interface (GUI) with number buttons, operator buttons, a text field to display input and result, and clear and equals buttons.<br>
-The calculator can perform addition, subtraction, multiplication, and division operations.
+The calculator can perform addition, subtraction, multiplication, and division operations.<br>

 Functionalities:<br>
-Addition: Allows users to add two numbers together.
+Addition: Allows users to add two numbers together.<br>
-Subtraction: Allows users to subtract one number from another.
+Subtraction: Allows users to subtract one number from another.<br>
-Multiplication: Allows users to multiply two numbers.
+Multiplication: Allows users to multiply two numbers.<br>
-Division: Allows users to divide one number by another.
+Division: Allows users to divide one number by another.<br>
-Clear: Clears the display and resets the calculator.
+Clear: Clears the display and resets the calculator.<br>
 Equals: Computes the result of the operation entered by the user.